 Re-Think How You Use Your Garage

 Instead of just throwing items into your garage for storage, you need to get organized and eliminate the dark places pests like to hide.
-If you store food in your garage, then put it in plastic containers to prevent pests from consuming it and using it as a reason to make your garage their permanent home.
 Before storing your grill in your garage, be sure to clean it thoroughly and remove all food debris.

 May people put their trash cans in their garage during the week because it is convenient.
 If you have your trash cans in your garage, then be sure to have lids securely in place at all times.
 It is a good idea to build a small platform for your garbage cans that is raised off of the floor of your garage to prevent pests from having access to your garbage.